 The Scholarly Communications Office can help you with:

 - DMPTool: We provide institutional access to the DMPTool for researchers preparing data management plans for grant applications.
 Log in with your Emory Network ID to access sample plans and templates.

 - Reviews and consultations: We will review draft data management plans upon request from Emory principal investigators.
 We compare your plan to the guidelines provided by the funder, and recommend resources to consider and improved language to strengthen your plan for managing data at Emory.
-Contact us at email@example.com to request a review of your plan or schedule a consultation.
+Schedule a consultation to request a review of your plan.